Open-Attestation/documentation-website/website/docs/developer-section/libraries/remote-files/open-attestation-cli.md

 /!\ Welcome to the fee table.
 Please read the information below to understand the transaction fee

 The table below display information about the cost of the transaction on the mainnet network, depending on the gas price selected.
-Multiple modes are displayed to help you choose a gas price depending on your needs:
+Multiple modes are displayed to help you better help you to choose a gas price depending on your needs:

 Information about the network:
 Costs based on block number: 4275264